mazlanmohdnor/spring-cli/README.md

 1. Install the NGOS Spring File Generator CLI as described in the [Installation](#installation) section.

-2. Run the CLI tool using the command `ngos-spring-generator`.
+2. Run the CLI tool using the command `spring`.

 3. Follow the interactive prompts to generate Spring Boot Controllers and Services.
 Provide information such as module name, entity name, and service SO name.